Russell Carollo

 He shared the 1998 Pulitzer Prize for National Reporting, with Jeff Nesmith, at the Dayton Daily News for uncovering mismanagement in military healthcare.
 After publication of the series of stories, the Pentagon announced the creation of a civilian board to review malpractice cases.

 Carollo was a three-time finalist for the Pulitzer prize, in 1992, with Mike Casey, for his work on, "Lives on the Line," in 1996, with Carol Hernandez, Jeff Nesmith and Cheryl Reed, for his contributions on two articles, "Military Secrets" and "Prisoners on the Payroll," and in 2002 for "The Foreign Game."

 In 2004, Carollo and Mei-Ling Hopgood, were the recipients of the Edgar A. Poe Award, the Daniel Pearl Award for Outstanding International Investigative Reporting, the Clark Mollenhoff award, and were finalists for the Goldsmith Prize for Investigative Reporting, for the series of investigative reports, "Casualties of Peace," published in 2003.
 The House Committee on International Relations passed of a bill to protect the safety of Peace Corps volunteers as a result of the series.

-His specialties included computer-assisted reporting, state public records, the military, and long-term investigative projectsa, and use o f the Freedom of Information Act (FOIA), which he used to make between 75 to 150 requests and appeals each year.
+His specialties included computer-assisted reporting, state public records, the military, and long-term investigative projects, and use of the Freedom of Information Act (FOIA), which he used to make between 75 and 150 requests and appeals each year.
 During his 30-year career, Carollo reported from at least seventeen countries.